tapdata/tapdata-connectors/connectors/kafka-connector/src/main/resources/docs/customWriteDDL_zh_US.md

 	'referenceTime':1713724313,	// Events are generated in milliseconds and are of type Long 'time':1713724313,	// Events are generated in milliseconds and are of type Long 'type':203,		// represents the DDL event type, 209 represents the add field event, 201 represents the change field attribute event, 202 represents the change field name event, 207 represents the delete field event
-	'ddl':"alter table add column test varchar(1)",		// represents the original DDL statement of the database 'tableId':"test",	// represents the name of the table where the DDL occurred
+	'ddl':'alter table add column test varchar(1)',		// represents the original DDL statement of the database 'tableId':"test",	// represents the name of the table where the DDL occurred
 	// New fields DDL event-specific properties
 	'newFields':[